 If you use Web Slices to subscribe to a page, the information from that page becomes available in a toolbar Microsoft calls the Favorites bar.
 The Favorites bar helps you organize your favorite sites -- it's essentially a bookmarks manager.
 But the Favorites bar can also keep track of documents you create in Microsoft Office products like Word and Excel, turning your browser into a more general organization application.

 These are just some of the updates you can expect from the new Internet Explorer.
 Microsoft may incorporate more changes before releasing the final build.
-To learn more about Web browsers, take a look at the links on the next page.
+To learn more about Web browsers, take a look at the links below.